 Broccoli contains sulforaphane – a plant compound found in cruciferous vegetables that research suggests could have significant anti-cancer properties.

-A different study also discovered that treating mice with sulforaphane reduced prostate cancer cells and tumour volume by over 50%.
-And, a further analysis found that eating more cruciferous vegetables was associated with a lower risk of colorectal and colon cancer.
+Another study also discovered that treating mice with sulforaphane reduced prostate cancer cells and tumour volume by over 50%.
+And a further analysis found that eating more cruciferous vegetables was associated with a lower risk of colorectal and colon cancer.

 If you’re not a fan of broccoli, you can always swap it for other cruciferous vegetables like cauliflower, kale, and cabbage.
-Why not try making a side of roasted cruciferous vegetables with your dinner tonight?
+Why not try making a side of roasted cruciferous vegetables using this recipe from Joe’s Healthy Meals?

 8. Tomatoes

 Tomatoes contain the compound lycopene, which is responsible for their vibrant red colour and anti-cancer properties.
-A number of studies have shown that increasing your intake of tomatoes could reduce the risk of developing prostate cancer.
+Several studies have shown that increasing tomato intake could reduce the risk of developing prostate cancer.

-Research has shown that eating more tomato-based cooking sauces in particular is linked with a reduced risk of developing prostate cancer.
+Research has shown that eating more tomato-based cooking sauces, in particular, is linked with a reduced risk of developing prostate cancer.
+Tomato’s effect on prostate cancer prevention is also supported by this review of animal studies.

-To increase your intake of tomatoes, why not try adding them to salads, sandwiches, sauces, or pasta dishes?
-You’ll find plenty of healthy tomato recipe ideas on BBC Good Food.
+To increase your intake of tomatoes, try adding them to salads, sandwiches, sauces, or pasta dishes.
+You’ll find plenty of healthy tomato recipe ideas on BBC Good Food

 9. Garlic